MetOffice/simulation-systems/source/FurtherDetails/glossary.rst

     treatment.
 For more information see :ref:`kgo`.

 Head of ``Main``:
-    The most recent code revision on ``main``.
+    The most recent commit hash on ``main``.
 Branches are taken from here when the work being done *has* to be built on top of changes already made since the last revision.